phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

   4 . . . . . . .
 ```

-How we view a snake in terms of a starting point and consequent directions?
+How do we view a snake in terms of a starting point and consequent directions?

 ```rust
 let starting_position: Pos = Pos { x: 2, y: 1 };